Package insert / prescribing information

 How Supplied/Storage and Handling

-Orabloc® (articaine HCl and epinephrine) Injection is available in 1.8 mL single use glass cartridges, packaged in boxes of 50 and 100 cartridges in the following two strengths:
+Orabloc® (articaine hydrochloride and epinephrine) injection is a clear, colorless solution available in 1.8 mL single-dose glass cartridges, packaged in boxes of 50 and 100 cartridges in the following two strengths (less than a full cartridge or more than one cartridge may be used for an individual patient):

 Storage and Handling